cloro

 YearCaseJurisdictionWhat it established

 2017–2022hiQ Labs v.
 LinkedIn9th Cir.
 (US)Scraping publicly accessible data is not “unauthorized access” under the CFAA.
-Final 2022 settlement and earlier 2019 injunction shaped the practical rule.

-2024–2025Clearview AI (EU, UK, AU regulators)EU, UK, AustraliaPublic photos are not free-use under GDPR; €91M+ in fines across 15 jurisdictions for facial-image scraping.
+2024–2025Clearview AI (EU/UK regulators)EU, UKPublic photos are not free-use under GDPR; multiple regulators fined the company for facial-image scraping.

 A desk with a laptop, smartphone, documents, and a sign saying 'PROTECT PRIVACY'.

+The CFAA clarifies access to public data, but it’s only one piece of the puzzle.
+The real minefield is personally identifiable information (PII).
 Grabbing public prices is like taking notes in a public market.
-Scraping personal data is like installing a hidden camera in that market to record everyone’s faces.
-One is research; the other is a privacy breach with severe legal exposure.
+Scraping personal data is like hiding a camera to record everyone’s face — one is research, the other is a privacy breach with severe exposure.

 The Clearview AI cautionary tale